About This Lesson Plan

 2. Let the class self-direct and be sure to walk around and check on students throughout the 35-40 minutes they will be working.

-3. Collect their handouts at the end of class, reassure them that they will have at least 20 minutes in Week 2 to create their presentation and that they should not worry about doing any work in between.
+3. Collect their handouts at the end of class, reassure them that they will have at least 20 minutes in Week 2 to create their presentation and that they should not worry about doing any work on the presentation in between.
 It's called lightning presentations for a reason!

 1. At the beginning of class, reiterate goal for the week: they have 20 minutes to finish up.
 They should review their research and create their slides.
 They can split up this work.